buhrmi/inertiax/README.md

 - **Global click handler** — plain `<a>` clicks inside a frame are automatically intercepted and turned into frame-scoped Inertia visits.
 No need to wrap every link in a `<Link>` component.
 - **`visitOptions` prop** — set default visit behavior per frame (replace vs push, scroll preservation, URL updates).
 - **History-aware mount** — by default, a Frame restores its previous page and scroll position from the browser history stack on mount.
 This means frame state survives browser reloads and remounts with the same `src`.
 Opt out with `skipHistoryRestore`.
+- **Safe conflict recovery** — if a nested frame receives an Inertia location/version conflict response (`409` + `X-Inertia-Location`), Inertia X reloads the current top-level page instead of navigating the browser to the frame URL.

 You might also want to check out [Inertia X UI](https://github.com/buhrmi/inertiax-ui), a companion UI library featuring Svelte components built on Inertia X.